Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Ablation Study

 To assess the versatility of Goldilocks, we conduct two independent ablation experiments using the Qwen2.5-1.5B model.
 These experiments isolate the impact of our curriculum strategy when paired with advanced loss formulations and explicit regularization terms.
 The detailed training plots for these experiments are provided in Appendix~\ref{app:ablation_plots}.

-\paragraph{DAPO Loss.} First, we evaluate the framework using the DAPO (Decouple Clip and Dynamic Sampling Policy Optimization) loss \citep{yu2025dapo}, which refines the standard group-based optimization by enforcing mixed-quality batches.
+\paragraph{DAPO Loss.} We evaluate the framework using the DAPO loss \citep{yu2025dapo}, which refines standard group-based optimization by enforcing mixed-quality batches.
 Unlike GRPO, DAPO explicitly constrains the sampled group $\{o_i\}_{i=1}^G$ to contain at least one correct and one incorrect solution (i.e., $0 < \text{correct count} < G$).
 The loss is computed by normalizing the clipped surrogate objective over the total token count of the group: